Skip to main navigation Skip to main content

 A community-based sentence for children.

 Youth Rehabilitation Orders (YROs) are community sentences given to children.
 These can be tailored to address the needs of the individual child, the risk of harm and the risk of re-offending.
-Each sentence includes different requirements and can last between six months and three years.
+Each sentence includes different requirements.
+There is no minimum period for a YRO but they can last up to three years.
+YROs are covered by sections 173 – 199 and Schedule 6 of the Sentencing Act 2020.
+They cannot be imposed where the criteria for compulsory Referral Orders are met or where the sentence is fixed by law.

 There are 15 different available YRO requirements: